+Course-HIS-E-35(ii): Dalit Studies: History & Popular Total Credit: 4

+Culture Time: 3 Hrs.

+Marks: 100

+External: 80

+Internal: 20

+Note: The Question Paper will consist of nine questions.
+The candidate shall attempt five

-Course-HIS-E-35 (ii): Dalit Studies: History & Popular Total Credit: 4 Culture Time: 3 Hrs.
-Marks: 100 External: 80 Internal: 20 Note: The Que stion Paper will consist of nine questions.
+Note: The Question Paper will consist of nine questions.
 The candidate shall attempt five questions in all.
-Question No. 1 will be compulsory, wh ich will consist of four short conceptua l / thematic questions of equal marks (i.e. 4 mark s each) spread over the whole syllabus.
-The candidate shall attempt four more questions s, selecting at least one from each Unit.
-Each question will carry equal marks (i.e. 16 ma arks).
-Course Outcomes s: The Course is designed to provide adequate un nderstanding of the historical, methodological an d theoretical issues of Dalit Studies and the socio ological, historiographical and cultural debates in relation to the Dalit problem in India.
-At the end of the C Course, the students will be able to: HIS-E-35(ii).1 Understand the sources and approaches of the D Palit studies and the origins of the Dalit problem in India.
+Question No. 1 will be compulsory, which will consist of four short conceptual / thematic questions of equal marks (i.e. 4 marks each) spread over the whole syllabus.
+The candidate shall attempt four more questions, selecting at least one from each Unit.
+Each question will carry equal marks (i.e. 16 marks).

+Course Outcomes: The Course is designed to provide adequate understanding of the historical, methodological and theoretical issues of Dalit Studies and the sociological, historiographical and cultural debates in relation to the Dalit problem in India.

+HIS-E-35(ii).1 Understand the sources and approaches of the Dalit studies and the origins of the Dalit problem in India.
 HIS-E-35(ii).2 Learn the different interpretations of caste as a category and sociological and historiographical debates on caste.
-HIS-E-35(ii).3 Comprehend the Dalit historiography and its li terature from Jotirao Phule to B.R.
-Ambedkar and others and the fresh histo riography on the lower caste movements.
-HIS-E-35(ii).4 Grasp the issues of gender, class, religion and of culture in relation to the Dalit l problem.
+HIS-E-35(ii).3 Comprehend the Dalit historiography and its literature from Jotirao Phule to B.R.
+Ambedkar and others and the fresh historiography on the lower caste movements.
+HIS-E-35(ii).4 Grasp the issues of gender, class, religion and culture in relation to the Dalit problem.

-Unit - I Towards Dalit Studies: Sources and Approaches of the Dalit Studies; Dalits and History: Methodological and Theoretical Questions; Indian Society and Origins of the Dalit Problem - Varna, Caste and Untouchability; Problems of Depressed Classes - Social, Religious, Educational, Cultural, Economic and Political

-- Unit III Dalits, Historiography and Dalit Literature: Writings of Jotirao Phule, Ayothee Dass and B.R.
+- Unit I Towards Dalit Studies: Sources and Approaches of the Dalit Studies; Dalits and History: Methodological and Theoretical Questions; Indian Society and Origins of the Dalit Problem Varna, Caste and Untouchability; Problems of Depressed Classes Social, Religious, Educational, Cultural, Economic and Political - Unit III Dalits, Historiography and Dalit Literature: Writings of Jotirao Phule, Ayothee Dass and B.R.
 Ambedkar; Popular Dalit Histories Rewriting 1857, Reassessing National Movement; Fresh Historiography on the Lower Caste Movements; Dalit Autobiographies: Daya Pawar, Om Prakash Valmiki and Others